nazrulworld/fhirpath_guillotina/README.rst

 A guillotina framework powered fhirpath provider.
 Full battery included to use `fhirpath`_ more efficiently.

+If you don't know about FHIR® and HL7®, Please `have a look here <https://www.hl7.org/fhir/>`_.

 Quickstart
 ----------

 1. Make sure ``fhirpath_guillotina`` is added as addon in your guillotina configure file.

-2. Make elasticsearch server configured properly.
+2. Make sure elasticsearch server configured properly.

 3. Make sure you have FHIR resource contenttypes registered (see example bellow).